SciML/EllipsisNotation.jl/README.md

 Note: `..` slurps dimensions greedily, meaning that the first occurrence of `..` in an index expression creates as many slices as possible.
-Other instances of `..` afterwards are treated simply as slices.
+Other instances of `..` afterward are treated simply as slices.
 Usually, you should only use one instance of `..` in an indexing expression to avoid possible confusion.